joshkar/X-Recon/README.md

 **Note:**

->This tool maintains a current list of file extensions that it skips during the exploration process.
-The default list includes common file types like images, stylesheets, and scripts (`".css",".js",".mp4",".zip","png",".svg",".jpeg",".webp",".jpg",".gif"`).
-Soon, you'll be able to customize this list to better suit your needs
+>This tool maintains an up-to-date list of file extensions that it skips during the exploration process.
+The default list includes common file types such as images, stylesheets, and scripts (`".css",".js",".mp4",".zip","png",".svg",".jpeg",".webp",".jpg",".gif"`).
+You can customize this list to better suit your needs by editing the setting.json file..

 ### Installation